academe/csv-importer-improved/readme.txt

 topic, ranging from database optimizations to PHP accelerators such as APC, eAccelerator or XCache, so I'm afraid you're on your own here.

-> I receive the following error when I try to import my CSV file: "Invalid CSV
-file: header length and/or row lengths do not match".
-What's wrong with your plugin/my file?

-Short answer: update to version 0.2.0 or later.
-Longer answer: the number of fields (values) in rows in your file does not match the number of columns.
-Version 0.2.0 pads such rows with empty values (if there are more columns than cells in a row) or discards extra fields (if there are less columns than cells in a row).

-> I'm getting the following error: `Parse error: syntax error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in .../public_html/wp-content/plugins/csv-importer/File_CSV_DataSource/DataSource.php
-on line 61`.
-What gives?

-This plugin requires PHP5, while you probably have PHP4 or older.
-Update your PHP installation or ask your hosting provider to do it for you.

 == Credits ==